LudicMindStudio/RoadAheadTeamVault/DolphinBay/Dolphin Bay Npc Profiles.md

 **Little Girl 1**
 	Loves animals and playing games.
 The leader amongst the dolphin bay kids To put on another page:
 	- Cat (short for Caterina) Everyone calls her Cat because she can be soft and kind but when needed she can be fierce.
 That's why she's the leader.
 Cat has grown up hearing stories about the ocean as her father is a sailor.
 She developed a love for animals and has been actively working to protect the wildlife around Dolphin Bay.
+She appreciates the beauty and complexity of all creatures (big or small)
 	- Description for art team:
 		- she has thick red hair
 		- brown eyes